 Closely related to a policy brief, we use opportunity briefs to highlight the myriad places of potential for data and information, participatory governance, and closer collaborations to provide ideas towards change.
 The recommendations in our opportunity briefs are invitations into a solution space.
 Each opportunity brief has important nuggets of advice for policy and government, but also speak to audiences (e.g. designers, researchers) who might take identified opportunities and use them as a starting point for pilots or prototypes.

-In future cycles, OEDP plans to look a step beyond opportunities in the environmental data space through convening “design trusts.”
+OEDP has also looked a step beyond opportunities in the environmental data space through convening “design trusts.”
 An important part of pointing to places of opportunity in environmental governance is to show what it looks like when we get there.
-Working with designers, writers, and other multimedia creators, we will use the Opportunity Brief as a starting point to create stories that can show us what different environmental futures look like.
+Working with designers, writers, and other multimedia creators, we used the Opportunity Brief as a starting point to create stories that can show us what different environmental futures look like.
 These future narratives will illustrate where and how environmental data and governance shows up in the policies that affect our lives, in the health of our communities and bodies, in our work and in our play.